mattlean/lean-js-app-starter/README.md

 Both browser and Node.js environments are supported.
 If you ever need to switch environments, you can do so comfortably as the build configuration and dependencies between all environments are basically identical.

+If you ever need customize the build configuration you can easily do so as the project is completely transparent and the webpack config is pretty barebones.

 ## Overview
 ### Technologies Used
 All environments use these technologies when relevant: